WHOOP 3.0 Review: WHOOP vs Apple Watch

 How Does Whoop Compare to the Apple Watch?

 The Apple Watch does some cool stuff and is a great product that you can use for a lot of different things.
 But if you are looking for something specifically geared toward personal fitness, you are going to want to go with WHOOP.
-You can even get WHOOP for 10% off here.
+You can even get $30 off your WHOOP here.

 I believe WHOOP is a better overall fitness tracker than the Apple Watch as it offers more accurate information regarding the stressors on your body that impact your ability to recover.
 While I occasionally wear my Apple Watch for work, I find it is too bulky for the gym or intense workouts, which is when I prefer the WHOOP 3.0 Strap.